homenc/HElib/NEW_INSTALL.md

 dependencies later.
 We will suppose throughout this that the environment variables `$GMPDIR` and `$NTLDIR` are set to point to the installation directories of GMP and NTL respectively.

+Please note that if changing from package build to library build, it is safer to use a clean build directory.

 1. Create a build directory, typically as a sibling of `src`: